elliotwutingfeng/NUSCSMODS/_posts/CS3103/2020-09-01-cs3103-lecture-4-network-application-and-demo.md

 - Network solution maintains servers for .com TLD
 - Educause for .edu TLD

 ##### Authoritative DNS servers:
 - Organisation own DNS server providing authroitative host name to IP mappings for organisation named hosts
 - Can be maintain by organisation or service provider
+- The primary server loads all info from the disk file, the second loads al infomation from the primary server
+- When the secondary downloads information from the primary, it is called zone transfer

 ## Local DNS name server
 - Does not strictly belong to hierachy